DuncanMacKirik/FORD/README.md

 Recently I found its source code and successfully used it on a restored retro 486DX2-80 (a copy of my first PC) to cut down hard disk usage.
 So I can't say it's completely useless :-)

 Also, it can be used even today for running legacy apps with different file quirks, on virtual or real machines.
-MS-DOS and its clones is still being used in embedded devices and small PCs.
+MS-DOS and its clones are still being used in embedded devices and small PCs.
 So old school still rules :-)

 Also, when used with USB drives/Compact Flash/etc instead of a CD drive, FORD can provide a simple method of software protection: move the sensitive files from the app directory to a removable drive, write a suitable configuration (if the app is normally expecting to find these files in its directory), and the app won't work until you insert the drive.
 After completing all the work, exit the app, remove the drive, and it won't run without it.